-The normal supply arrangement is via a single Distributor high voltage feeder.
+The preferred supply arrangement is via a single Distributor high voltage feeder and all HV connections shall be separately metered.

-Arrangements can usually be made for a second high voltage feeder where required.
+Arrangements can be negotiated for a second, high voltage feeder where required.
 Paralleling of high voltage feeders may be permitted subject to the conditions as detailed in Clause 9.7.2.